techiptn/pyflaskapp/README.md

 # pyflaskapp
-This is just for personal practice of python flask.
+This is just for personal practice.